 How to Choose Jaggery and Tips to get perfect Athirasam Adhirasam

-The Adhirasam sweet is typically made in South India and this sweet is a traditional delicacy as well.
-Usually in South India they use Jaggery or Nattu Sarkarai (Natural unrefined cane sugar), so they pick the right jaggery and Raw Rice to make this sweet soft and perfect but when we live outside the country, we don’t have much option to choose.
+Adhirasam sweet is typically made in Southern part of India and this sweet is a traditional delicacy as well.
+This is also called as Arisa Pitha / Anarsa in northern part of India.
+Usually in Tamilnadu, we use Jaggery or Nattu Sarkarai (Natural unrefined cane sugar) and the nature of Adhirasam is very very soft.
+So we pick the right jaggery and Raw Rice to make this sweet soft and perfect but this is not the case when we live outside the country.
+In USA we don’t have much option to choose.
 Sometimes instead of raw rice we have to go for Sona Masoori and is hard to get south Indian jaggery products.
-So today’s post is going to talk about how to choose Jaggery and Tips to get perfect Athirasam Adhirasamwith soft consistency.
+So today’s post is going to talk about how to choose Jaggery , What type of Oil is good to fry and Tips to get perfect Athirasam Adhirasamwith soft consistency.

-1) First RECIPE is with sona masoori rice, kolhapuri jaggery and veg oil category.
+1) First RECIPE is with sona masoori rice, kolhapuri jaggery and cholestrol free oil category.

 The Pictures shown in the display above and last one are made of Raw Rice, Kolhapuri Jaggery and Canola Oil.